IDMS: History

 The roots of IDMS go back to the pioneering database management system called Integrated Data Store (IDS), developed at General Electric by a team led by Charles Bachman and first released in 1964.
-In the early 1960s IDS was taken from its original form, by the computer group of the B.F.
-Goodrich Chemical Division, and re-written in a language called Intermediate System Language (ISL).
+In the early 1960s IDS was taken from its original form, by the computer group of the BFGoodrich Chemical Division, and re-written in a language called Intermediate System Language (ISL).
 ISL was designed as a portable system programming language able to produce code for a variety of target machines.
 Since ISL was actually written in ISL, it was able to be ported to other machine architectures with relative ease, and then to produce code that would execute on them.

 The Chemical Division computer group had given some thought to selling copies of IDMS to other companies, but was told by management that they were not in the software products business.
 Eventually, a deal was struck with John Cullinane to buy the rights and market the product.
 Because Cullinane was required to remit royalties back to B.F.
 Goodrich, all add-on products were listed and billed as separate products – even if they were mandatory for the core IDMS product to work.
 This sometimes confused customers.

 The original platforms were the GE 235 computer and GE DATANET-30 message switching computer: later the product was ported to IBM mainframes and to DEC and ICL hardware.
 The IBM-ported version runs on IBM mainframe systems (System/360, System/370, System/390, zSeries, System z9).
 In the mid-1980s, it was claimed that some 2,500 IDMS licenses had been sold.
-Users included the Strategic Air Command, Ford of Canada, Ford of Europe, Jaguar Cars, Clarks Shoes UK, AXA/PPP, MAPFRE, Royal Insurance, Tesco, Manulife, Hudson's Bay Company, Cleveland Clinic, Bank of Canada, General Electric, Aetna and BT in the UK.
+Users included the Strategic Air Command, Ford of Canada, Ford of Europe, Jaguar Cars, Clarks Shoes UK, Axa/PPP, MAPFRE, Royal Insurance, Tesco, Manulife, Hudson's Bay Company, Cleveland Clinic, Bank of Canada, General Electric, Aetna and BT in the UK.